Short-form or long-form content — which one is better?

 Write-ups with 1,000 words or less are generally considered short-form content.

-It’s not a hard rule, since the average length isn’t the only marker to consider whether to use short- or long-form content.
+It’s not a hard rule, of course, since the average length isn’t the only marker to consider whether to use short- or long-form content.

 Short-form content includes quick blog updates, social media posts, emails, and infographics.
 Unlike long-form content, short-form content is designed for speedy interactions with the target audience.
 They can be consumed from start to finish in just a few minutes.

-So, what is better between short-form vs. long-form content?
+So, what is better between short-form and long-form content?
 Let’s take a look at their benefits.